nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

     <img src=../graphics/m1/1.4.2.1.png width="100" height="100" >

 - [ ] Examine the critical performance metrics as measured from the operating system level.
-These are valuable performance metrics especially when used in conjuntion with FlashArray performance metrics which can help you identify latency issue outside of the operating system's control, such as in the storage network or array.
+These are valuable performance metrics, especially when used in conjunction with FlashArray performance metrics which can help you identify latency issues outside of the operating system's control, such as in the storage network or array.

     - **Latency**
         - Avg.
 Disk sec/Read - Average arrival-to-completion time, measured in milliseconds, for a read operation.
         - Avg.
 Disk sec/Write - Average arrival-to-completion time, measured in milliseconds, for a write operation.

     - **IO Size**
         - Avg.
-Disk Bytes/Read - The average read IO Size measured in Kilobytes.
+Disk Bytes/Read - The average read IO Size is measured in Kilobytes.
         - Avg.
-Disk Bytes/Write - The average write IO Size measured in Kilobytes.
+Disk Bytes/Write - The average write IO Size is measured in Kilobytes.

     - **IOPS**
         - Disk Reads/sec - Number of read requests processed per second.